HarcourtsAcademy/grav-ha-user/pages/02.courses/05.commercial/commercial-sales.md

 Practical guidance on operating a successful career from listing techniques and customer service through to expert negotiation and completion of sale.

-## Programme Structure
+## Program Structure
-The Commercial, Industrial and Retail programme is comprised of;
+The Commercial, Industrial and Retail program is comprised of;

 - Workshops delivered regionally
 - Webinars both live and recorded